isaacvicente/blog/content/posts/note-taking-using-obsidian.md

 But what I need to get started?
 Well, I really wanted the most frictionless way possible to create my notes and store it somewhere.
 I already tried [Notion](https://www.notion.so/) (as everyone else tried, I think) and saw some videos of productivity.
 Too way complicated.
-I needed something more simple.
+I needed something more simpler.
 And that's where I found [Obsidian](https://obsidian.md/).

 What I like about Obsidian?
 Well, there's some advantages of using Obsidian